6 Tips to Get Healthy and Fit on a Budget

 3. Exercise for Less

 Skip the gym membership and exercise at home for free.
 Your neighborhood is a great place for walking or jogging, and you can take advantage of the local high school bleachers to bust out a series of stair runs, box jumps or body weight exercises.
 You can also check to see if there's a public pool in your area.
 It may not be free, but day passes don't cost much, and if you go close to closing time the admission price could be half off.
-If you have a little wiggle-room in your budget, you can invest in an affordable smart activity tracker, such as the Bowflex Boost, which is only $49.95.
+If you have a little wiggle-room in your budget, you can invest in an affordable smart activity tracker.

 4. Manage Your Time Better